-This scientific commentary refers to 'Effort avoidance as a core mechanism of apathy in frontotemporal dementia' by Le Bouc et al. (https://doi.org/10.1093/brain/awac427).

-One of the defining features of behavioural variant frontotemporal dementia (bvFTD) can be the presence of apathy, a syndrome that is reported to occur in almost all patients with this diagnosis.1 Often defined as a disorder of motivation, either in the behavioural, cognitive, emotional or social domain,2 apathy is now known to be a common neuropsychiatric condition present across a range of brain diseases.3 Although there has been some recent progress in treatment of apathy, particularly in Parkinson's disease (PD) and Alzheimer's disease, little is understood about the mechanisms underlying the syndrome.
+- This scientific commentary refers to 'Effort avoidance as a core mechanism of apathy in 3 - 4 frontotemporal dementia' by Le Bouc et al. (doi:10.1093/brain/awac427). - One of the defining features of behavioural variant frontotemporal dementia (bvFTD) can be the 5 - presence of apathy, a syndrome that is reported to occur in most patients with this diagnosis.1 6 - Often defined as a disorder of motivation, either in the behavioural, cognitive, emotional or 7 - social domain2, apathy is now known to be a common neuropsychiatric condition present across 8 - a range of brain disorders.3 Although there has been some recent progress in treatment of apathy, 9 - particularly in Parkinson's disease (PD) and Alzheimer's disease, very little is understood about 10 - the mechanisms underlying the syndrome.
+11

-One approach to study the cognitive and neural basis of apathy has been to consider it within the framework of effort-based decision making for reward.3 In this conceptualization, individuals vary with respect to their subjective evaluation of whether a particular rewarding outcome is worth the physical or cognitive effort required to obtain it.
-Behavioural paradigms designed to probe how much effort a person is willing to invest to obtain different levels of reward have led to a neuroeconomic description of how motivated someone is.
-The effort that healthy people are willing to expend for a range of rewards varies considerably between individuals, but such tasks have revealed that patients with apathy show distinct differences from the norm.
+- One approach to study the cognitive and neural basis of apathy has been to consider it within the - framework of effort-based decision making for reward.3 In this conceptualisation, individuals 14 - vary with respect to their subjective evaluation of whether a particular rewarding outcome is 15 - worth the physical or cognitive effort required to obtain it.
+Behavioural paradigms designed to 16 - probe how much effort a person is willing to invest to obtain different levels of reward have led 17 - to a neuroeconomic description of how motivated someone is.
+The effort that healthy people are 18 - willing to expend for a range of rewards varies considerably between individuals, but such tasks 19 - have revealed that patients with apathy show distinct differences from the norm.
+20

-In principle, individuals with pathological apathy might not be incentivized by reward or they might instead be hypersensitive to effort, or both.
-For physical effort, across three different conditions- PD,4 cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL)5 and spontaneous, late-onset small vessel cerebrovascular disease (SVD)6-a common signature of apathy has been insensitivity to low rewards.
+1 In principle, individuals with pathological apathy might not be incentivised by reward or they leukoencephalopathy (CADASIL)5 and spontaneous, late-onset small vessel cerebrovascular disease (SVD)6-a common signature of apathy has been insensitivity to low rewards.
 Patients were unwilling to invest effort for low incentives but did so for higher ones.
 In SVD there was in addition hypersensitivity to high physical effort.
-For cognitive effort, in PD there is evidence of both aversion to effort and reduced incentivization by reward.7
+For cognitive effort, in PD there is evidence of both aversion to effort and reduced incentivisation by reward.7